 - Reduce and prevent glare and situations mentioned above.

 - Shielded or full cut-off (FCO) lamp housings which conceal the bulb could be used, which should direct light onto the ground or target and away from observers.
-These lights should send no light above 80 degrees from the nadir.
 Lighting should be bright enough, and not "as bright as possible".
 In many cases a good rule of thumb is 0.5 watts per square metre (0.05 watts per square foot).
 This might need to be increased in very confused environments, but conversely can be reduced in very open environments.
-Multiple lamps of moderate power instead of a few powerful lamps will reduce glare, provide more even illumination with reduced pools of shadow, and provide some redundancy if one lamp's bulb blows out or develops a bad ballast.
+Multiple lamps of moderate power instead of a few powerful lamps will reduce glare, provide more even illumination with reduced pools of shadow, and provide some redundancy if one lamp's bulb blows out or the light fitting malfunctions.

 - Prevent malicious tampering or interference.
 This means that besides the lamp itself, the entire circuit from the source (Electric company or generator), through the wires, to the lamp and back should be protected.

-- Luminaires should be accessible so that the maintainer can replace blown bulbs as quickly as possible and clean the luminaires periodically.
+- Luminaires should be accessible so that the maintainer can replace bulbs (if replacable) as quickly as possible and clean the luminaires periodically.
 However they should be protected or somehow made inaccessible to tampering.